pseudopulse/ChaoticSkills/README.md

 Gaze of the Void (Primary) - Charge up and fire a devastating blast of slowing v??oid sp??ikes for 12x100% damage.

+Crash Remote (Utility) - Call down reinforcements from the UES Safe Travels, has a long cooldown.

 ## Commando
 SFG-900 (Primary) - Stunning.
 Launch a slow-moving energy ball for 700% damage.